Wayfinding Design for Asia.

 When it fails, everyone does.
 Visitors become anxious, staff get overwhelmed with directions requests, dwell times drop, and the carefully crafted experience you invested millions in starts to unravel.
 The problem is that most developers only discover their wayfinding has failed after the building opens — when the cost of fixing it is ten times what it would have been to get it right from the start.

-Approximately 80% of our wayfinding and signage work involves remediating systems that failed under other consultancies.
-This diagnostic wayfinding expertise has been earned across a decade of delivery.
-Whether the brief involves mall wayfinding design, EGD at campus level, hospitality navigation, or city-scale visitor wayfinding, we bring the same rigour: strategy first, signage design second.
+This diagnostic wayfinding expertise has been earned across a decade of delivery for leading developers across two regions.
+Whether the brief involves mall wayfinding design, hospital wayfinding, or city-scale visitor navigation design, we bring the same rigour: strategy first, signage design second.

-Wayfinding Strategy & Information Design
+01 — Wayfinding Strategy & Information Design

 Designing for Asia